 - a.
-Annual emissions as calculated according to Conditions 5.1 and 5.2, including the supporting process parameter and emission factor information. - b.
+Operating parameters: - i.
+Type and quantity of fuels burned on an annual basis; and - ii.
+Annual emissions as calculated according to Condition 7.1. - b.
 Records of all planned and unplanned excess emissions events. - c.
 Summary of complaints relating to air quality received by the permittee during the year. - d.
 List permanent changes made in plant process, production levels, and pollution control equipment which affected air contaminant emissions. - e.
 List major maintenance performed on pollution control equipment.

-7.4 Greenhouse Gas Registration and Reporting
+Greenhouse Gas 9.3 Registration and Reporting